brklntmhwk/dev-container-tauri/README.md

 2. Create the docker image and run the container

 - Select the menu "Dev Containers: Reopen in Container".
-- You could also select "Reopen in Container" in a pop-up toaster that appears at the bottom right on VSCode when opening
+- You could also select "Reopen in Container" in a pop-up toaster that appears at the bottom right on VS Code when opening
   - ![Dev Containers pop-up toaster](screenshots/dev-container-toaster.jpg)

 3. Create your Tauri app template
+\* **Skip this if you use the existing tauri-example or git clone other repos**
 - Execute the command:

 ```